yandex-cloud/docs/en/speechkit/security/index.md

 # Access management in {{ speechkit-name }}

-In this section, you'll learn:
+In this section, you will learn:
 * [Which resources you can assign roles to](#resources).
 * [Which roles exist in the service](#roles-list).